filecash/filecash-docs/docs/community/contribute/writing-guide.md

 ---
 title: Writing guide
-description: Learn the specifics of how to write documentation for the Filecoin project.
+description: Learn the specifics of how to write documentation for the Filecash project.
 ---

 # Writing guide